-The National Museum of Natural History, in collaboration with the National Park Service and other partner agencies and organizations, invites you to celebrate National Fossil Day on Saturday October 10, 2015 from 10:00AM - 4:00PM.
+The National Museum of Natural History, along with the National Park Service and other partner agencies and organizations, invites you to to join us for National Fossil Day on Saturday October 15, 2016 from 10:00AM - 4:00PM.

 Join us for programs and activities about fossils on the ground floor and in